hubmapconsortium/software-docs/docs/apis.md

 - [Smart API](https://smart-api.info/ui/5a6bea1158d2652743c7a201fdb1c44d)

 ### UUID API
-The Ingest API supports all donor and tissue sample registration and submission of data and collection of provenance information via the Ingest UI.
+The UUID API supports all donor and tissue sample registration and submission of data and collection of provenance information via the Ingest UI.
 The Ingest UI is a web user interface used by the Tissue Mapping Centers (TMCs) when contributing raw and derived data which result from the execution of pipelines.
 - [GitHub](https://github.com/hubmapconsortium/uuid-api)